-Additionally to Skype / ZOOM / WhatsApp / Hangouts / FB Messenger we'll use Google Docs as a whiteboard for me and as a notebook for you, with which new vocabulary and grammar can be noted down, texts can be shared, viewed and edited by both the student and the tutor.
-Online lessons in this combination have proven to be very effective and can take place from the comfort of your own home.
+For the video part we'll use Skype / ZOOM / WhatsApp / Hangouts / MS Teams / Google Meet / FB Messenger and for the writing part Google Docs as a blackboard for me and as a notebook for you, so new vocabulary and grammar can be noted down, texts / pics / links can be shared, viewed and edited by both the student and the tutor.
+Online classes in that combination have proven to be very effective on the long run.

 I also have a teaching qualification for 'German as a Foreign Language' from the University of Kassel in Germany, and a didactic training on the renowned BERLITZ-method for 'Native Speaker Language Teachers'.
 Usually I work from home, where I have a vast library of teaching resources for Beginners such as worksheets, textbooks, picture dictionaries, flash-cards, games and lots of books with German-English parallel texts, short stories for Easy Readers etc.